-- New cast iron cookware can also smoke because as you heat the pan the protective coating that the manufacturer has coated it with to protect it with creates an oxide layer on its surface as it heats up.
-It is known as polymerization that gives iron its non-stick surface to prevent food from sticking, makes for easy cleaning, and protects the iron from rust.
+- New cast iron cookware can also smoke because as you heat the pan the protective coating that the manufacturer has coated it with to protect it creates an oxide layer on its surface as it heats up.
+It is known as polymerization gives iron its non-stick surface to prevent food from sticking, makes for easy cleaning, and protects the iron from rust.

 - The heat causes molecules in the food to react with oxygen in the air and create smoke.

 - Smoke can be a sign that your pan needs more time on the stove to burn off any excess oils or food particles.

 - You need to turn down the heat.

 - If you’re cooking something like bacon and eggs, which have a lot of fat, it will release some liquid as well as smoke when it’s cooking.